What about documentation?

 - Wechsler Individual Achievement Test (WIAT)

-The following measures are unacceptable either because they are not adult measures or are screening tools and not comprehensive enough to provide the information necessary to make accommodation decisions.
+The following measures are unacceptable either because they are not adult measures or are screening tools.
+They are not comprehensive enough to provide the information necessary to make accommodation decisions.

 - The Wechsler Intelligence Scale for Children (WISC)